10 things to do in Rome in March

 The end of the Roman winter and the beginning of spring in Rome is an ideal time to organize a trip to Rome.
 The temperature is more moderate than in the harsher months of the winter season and the days are getting longer.

-In addition, one of the most anticipated events of the year, Easter, begins in earnest and the calendar is full of outdoor activities, in which gardens and outdoor terraces are the main protagonists.
+In addition, one of the most awaited events of the year, Easter, begins in full force and the calendar is full of outdoor activities, in which its gardens and outdoor terraces are the main protagonists.
 Take note of this guide with the 10 things you can do in March if you travel in this special month.
 Keep reading!

 Whether you are a spiritual person or not, one of the most impressive events in the Eternal City is Holy Week in Rome.
 In general, in countries with a Catholic culture it is celebrated with much devotion but do you know how Holy Week is commemorated in the Italian capital?
 Read carefully.